 Develop a plan before you begin looking for information.
 Decide in advance how much time you're willing to invest.
 Your topic will influence where you look.
 Knowing roughly where your information might be found will help in developing your plan.
 Remember, "Plan your work, then work your plan."

 It's important to keep a record of your research.
 As you explore potential employers, industries and communities, you will collect a lot of information.
-Discard that which has little or no immediate value, then file and maintain information that you want to keep.
-Almost every Internet newbie has given in to the temptation to bookmark sites without discretion.
-The result is almost always an unmanageable tangle of Internet bookmarks.
+Discard anything that has little or no immediate value, then file and maintain information that you want to keep.
+Don't give in to the temptation to bookmark sites without discretion.
+The result is almost always an unmanageable tangle.

 Stay on track and have a goal.
 "I'm going to spend the next hour researching two potential employers who might need someone with marketing skills" is far better stated than "I'm going to look for jobs on the Internet."

 Many employers manage and sort resumes in a resume database.
 They search the database for specific skills, experience and qualifications, so a well-written resume with the right skills, experience and qualifications will show up frequently and prominently in the employer's search.
 One advantage is that your resume is more easily found in the database.
 If the resume doesn't show up in a search today, it has a chance of showing up in a search in the future.